-Residency in the village is transitional, with the goal of having each veteran leave the village and re-enter mainstream society, employed, stable and self-sufficient.
+Residency in the village is temporary, with the goal of having each veteran leave the village and re-enter mainstream society, employed, stable and self-sufficient.

-We know that far too many veterans of the Canadian Armed Forces are struggling in their effort to leave the Forces and return to civilian life – and many will find themselves on a long and difficult pathway to homelessness.
+We know that far too many veterans of the Canadian Armed Forces are struggling in their effort to leave the Forces and return to civilian life – and many will find themselves on a long and difficult pathway to homelessness or living rough.

 It is our to vision end homelessness amongst Canadian Military Veterans.